tpoisot/ms_connectance_complexity/reply.md

 directed matrices that distinguish species roles in rows vs columns are mathematically more tractable (e.g., M = rows x columns interactions).

+> We really appreciate this discussion.
+Representing a two-system species with an undirected interaction does indeed require a matrix with two ones (*i.e.* `matrix(c(0,1,1,0),ncol=2)`), but a single interaction in a *graph* object.
+Adjacency of incidence matrices are (in our opinion) *representations* of the graph, and our argument (and simulations) work on graphs rather than matrices.
+That being said, we now realize this is an important distinction to make, and we have added an explanation at the end of the first paragraph of *"Statistical argument"*.

 Even though one would expect results to be qualitatively under more complex scenarios, it is important to highlight and discuss other factors that are also relevant.
 Perhaps a major factor that is worth considering (and perhaps